piskvorky/smart_open/MIGRATING_FROM_OLDER_VERSIONS.rst

 Tracked in `#937 <https://github.com/piskvorky/smart_open/pull/937>`_.
 The ``UserWarning`` that ``smart_open.s3.open_uri`` emitted for the legacy resource-API transport parameters (``multipart_upload_kwargs``, ``object_kwargs``, ``resource``, ``resource_kwargs``, ``session``, ``singlepart_upload_kwargs``) is gone.
-These parameters had already been unsupported since v5.0.0 — see `Migrating to the new client-based S3 API`_ below for the actual translation recipes.
+These parameters had already been unsupported since v5.0.0 — see `v5.0.0`_ below for the actual translation recipes.

 S3 URIs no longer accept embedded ``host[:port]`` or the ``s3u`` scheme
 ----------------------------------------------------------------------